manishiitg/ai-agent-recruiter/README.md

 3. Able to ask questions real time and judge candidate on tech skills properly and provide a rating
 4. Bug where candidate doesn't provide audio, instead just replies via text in interview
 5. Duplicate questions sent to users
+6. Ask people if they are willing to relocate to noida, if belong to different state.